Trash (Alice Cooper album): Overview

-The album features many guest performances including Jon Bon Jovi, Stiv Bators, and singer/guitarist Kane Roberts (who left Cooper's band in 1988), as well as 4 of the 5 members of Aerosmith, Cooper's 70s contemporaries who were also making a successful comeback at the time.
+The album features many guest performances including Jon Bon Jovi; Stiv Bators; singer/guitarist Kane Roberts (who left Cooper's band in 1988); as well as four of the five members of Aerosmith, Cooper's 1970s contemporaries who were also making a successful comeback at the time (only Brad Whitford did not participate).
 Songwriting contributions were also made by Joan Jett, Diane Warren, Jon Bon Jovi, Richie Sambora, and John McCurry.

 Critical reception

 The album has received mostly positive reviews.
 AllMusic reviewer Alex Henderson gave the album four stars out of five describing it as a "highly slick and commercial yet edgy pop-metal effort that temporarily restored him to the charts in a big way".

 Rolling Stone placed the album at 36 on their list of the "50 Greatest Hair Metal Albums of All Time".
 Kerrang! put the album in sixth place in on their ranking of every Alice Cooper album.
 MetalSucks included the album at No. 7 on their list of "The Ten Best Must-Have Glam Metal Albums".